Albert0i/Redis7.2.4-Homebrew-ShardCluster/exemplar.md

 | Charlie | 86 |
 | Jane | 85 |

-What happens behind the scenes of SQL execution involves parsing, compilation, optimization and result retrieval and transfer of data, which makes it an expensive operation even though the aforementioned indexes is used.
+What happens behind the scenes involves *parsing*, *compilation*, *optimization* and *result retrieval* and *transfer of data*, which makes it an expensive operation even though the aforementioned indexes is used.
 Let alone hidden cost regarding data distribution and applicability of indexes.

 In Redis, everything is plain and clear, every single operation has a time-complexity and thus overall latency can be estimated easily.

 #### III.
 Students' Score (cont.)
 So far we know that RDBMS has unrivalled power on table joining and aggregation.
-Redis has no built-in secondary index on it's own as you can see, we have used Sorted Set as our secondary index.
-With the emerge of [RediSearch](https://github.com/RediSearch/RediSearch), Redis is now bestowed with capability of search and aggregation to some extent.
+Redis has no built-in secondary index on it's own.
+As you can see, we have employed Sorted Set as our secondary index.
+With the emerge of [RediSearch](https://github.com/RediSearch/RediSearch), Redis is now endorsed with capability of search and aggregation to some extent.

-To create index with [FT.CREATE](https://redis.io/docs/latest/commands/ft.create/):
+To create index with [FT.CREATE](https://redis.io/docs/latest/commands/ft.create/).
 ```
 FT.CREATE Students:idx
    ON HASH PREFIX 1 Students: SCHEMA